github/docs/content/development/osmand-file-formats/osmand-sqlite.md

 ||"image"|Blob of image bytes.|
 ||"time"|Integer.
 Time stamp when image was downloaded.|

+This format is also used by Hillshade and Slope files distributed by OsmAnd application.

 The class supporting this is SQLiteTileSource at or near [https://github.com/osmandapp/Osmand/blob/master/OsmAnd/src/net/osmand/plus/SQLiteTileSource.java\#L33](https://github.com/osmandapp/Osmand/blob/master/OsmAnd/src/net/osmand/plus/SQLiteTileSource.java#L33).